-Figure 10-27: Modify the Function definition of fn_netsim_matlab_run() function in IEEE802_11.h file
+Figure 10-51: Modify the Function definition of fn netsim matlab run() function in IEEE802 11.h file

-- Right Click on IEEE802_11 project and select Rebuild will create a new libIEEE802.11. in the bin folder of NetSim's current workspace path <C:\Users\PC\Documents\NetSim_13.0.14_64_std_default\bin\bin_x64> for 64-bit and <C:\Users\PC\Documents\NetSim_13.0.14_32_std_default\bin\bin_x86> for 32-bit. - Open NetSim in Administrative mode.
-Create a Network scenario involving IEEE802_11 say MANET, right click on the environment and select properties.
+- Right Click on IEEE802_11 project and select Rebuild will create a new libIEEE802.11. in the bin x64 folder of NetSim's current workspace path - < C:\Users\PC\Documents\NetSim\Workspaces\<Your default workspace>\bin_x64 > for 64-bit.

+- Open NetSim in Administrative mode.
+Create a Network scenario involving IEEE802_11 say MANET, Right click on Adhoc link or Wireless link.
 Make sure that the Channel Characteristics is set to PathLoss and Fading and Shadowing. - You will find that once the Simulation is run MATLAB Command Window starts and once the Simulation is over a histogram is displayed in MATLAB for the values that were generated using weibull distribution.

-Figure 10-28: Histogram plot is displayed in MATLAB
+Figure 10-52: Histogram plot is displayed in MATLAB